araobp/live/README.md

-# Gemini Live Showroom Web App
+# Gemini Live for Corporate Showrooms

 **(Work in Progress)**